klampworks/Konsole-Kursor/README.md

 Konsole-Kursor
 ==============

-A patch for KDE Konsole to facilitate the drawing of arbitrary cursor shapes.
+An extension for KDE Konsole to facilitate the drawing of arbitrary cursor shapes.

 This project provides two alternative ways of achieving this: a static patch and a dynamic patch.